coralogix/coralogix-aws-serverless/src/cloudwatch-logs/README.md

 # AWS CloudWatch-logs integarion for Coralogix

-Coralogix provides a seamless integration with ``AWS`` cloud so you can send your logs from anywhere and parse them according to your needs.
+Coralogix provides a predefined Lambda function to easily forward your CloudTrail logs straight to the Coralogix platform.

 This application retrieves **CloudWatch** logs and sends them to your **Coralogix** account.